-Year-to-date, MTA system-wide utilization was 0.6% higher (4.1 million more trips) than ridership through March 2010, while vehicle-crossing levels at MTA Bridges and Tunnels facilities declined by 2.3%.
-The volume of bridge and tunnel crossings was subdued by steady inflation of gasoline prices throughout 2010 and into 2011.
-At the same time, continued employment growth in the first quarter of 2011 improved system-wide ridership levels, relative to one year ago.
+Year-to-date, MTA system-wide utilization was 0.1% higher (1.0 million more trips) than ridership through June 2010, while vehicle-crossing levels at MTA Bridges and Tunnels facilities declined by 2.8%.
+The volume of bridge and tunnel crossings was adversely affected by steady increases in gasoline prices that occurred throughout 2010 and continued into the second quarter of 2011.
+At the same time, a slight growth in employment through the second quarter of 2011 improved system-wide ridership levels, relative to one year ago.

-At the end of the first quarter of 2011, seasonally adjusted non-agricultural employment in New York City showed an increase of 47.1 thousand jobs, up 1.3% compared with the same quarter of 2010.
-Seasonally adjusted employment grew in each of the first three months of 2011, improving upon the jobs gains that were made throughout most of 2010.
-New York City, by the end of the first quarter of 2011, regained 63,000 of the 134,000 jobs that were lost between the third quarter of 2008 and the final quarter of 2009.
+At the end of the second quarter of 2011, seasonally adjusted non-agricultural employment in New York City showed an increase of 14.8 thousand jobs (up 0.4% compared with the same quarter of 2010).
+The small increase in employment levels resulted from job growth in April that was partly offset by losses in both May and June, resulting in the smallest year over year employment gain since the first quarter of 2010.
+By comparison, the first quarter of 2011 showed a gain of 47.1 thousand jobs relative to one year earlier; and employment improved in the fourth quarter of 2010 by 55.2 thousand over the fourth quarter of 2009.
+Taking a broader perspective, in spite of slowing employment growth, New York City had, by the end of the second quarter, regained 66,000 of the 135,000 jobs that were lost between the third quarter of 2008 and the final quarter of 2009.